Best cheap hot hatchbacks 2023

 - Price: £3,500

 - Engine: 1.6-litre 4cyl, 123bhp

 When it was launched in 2006, the Swift Sport felt like a pleasingly simple warm hatch, thanks to its revvy, naturally aspirated 1.6-litre engine, lightweight build, sporty interior and terrific handling.

-That feeling is only emphasised now that we live in a time when even a fast Ford Fiesta has a 197bhp turbo engine.
+That feeling is only enhanced now that we live in a time when fast Ford Fiestas have 200bhp turbo engines.
 In the Swift it’s all about enjoying the performance at sensible speeds (and a sensible price), backed by Suzuki’s fine reputation for reliability.

 - Engine: 1.8-litre 4cyl, 222bhp

 The original SEAT Leon Cupra R was based on the Mk4 Volkswagen Golf, but improved on its ancestor with sharper handling and a sportier feel overall.
 At the time it was considered somewhat of a bargain, thanks in no small part to a kit list that included a CD multichanger, climate control, sports seats and heated mirrors as standard.

 Performance was terrific too: 222bhp (up on the early car’s 207bhp) provided great acceleration via the six-speed manual gearbox.
 It was easier to drive than some of the leading hot hatches of the time too, although perhaps not as practical or as spacious in the rear.

 - CO2/tax: 189g/km/£290